MehmetUstek/TOTP-with-OpenSSL-C/Readme.md

 # Time Based One Time Password C Implementation

+## Completeness
+I have completed all requirements in this project regarding the project description.
 ## Running instructions
 ### Dependencies
 To run the code, OpenSSL library and its sublibraries are a must.
 (EVP, HMac)<br/>